MorpheusAIs/Morpheus/Yellowstone Compute Model.md

 * High throughput processing engine
 * Can be relatively centralized at first, ultimately needs to decentralize

+### Compute Contract
+* Permissionless smart contract which receives emissions of MOR, tracks credits and debits to Providers, and pays Providers when called.

 ## Standard Weights and Measures

 There is an atomic unit of inferences in AI, measured in inferences/second (IPS).
 This can be conceptually compared to wei on the blockchain.
 Inferences are used to define rates in the Yellowstone router.
 The weight of a single Morpheus AI unit is therefore an inference.
 Depending on the type of request, this can be applied to any compute task.